-The registration for our Barcamp Open Science and Open Science Conference in Berlin is open now Get Tickets here: https://www.open-science-conference.eu Barcamp Open Science 2020 // 10 March 2020 // #oscibar The Barcamp Open Science as pre-event of the Open Science Conference is open to everybody […]
+Barcamp Open Science & Open Science Conference The registration for our Barcamp Open Science and Open Science Conference is now open.
+Both events take place completely virtually.
+Get tickets here: https://www.open-science-conference.eu Barcamp Open Science // 16 February 2021 // #oscibar The Barcamp Open Science as pre-event of the Open Science Conference is open to everybody […]